fredgrott/GWSSampleApps/README.md

    compatible ones to use.
 That is the theory behind creation of my GWSMaterialUIKit library which does integrate with that Support Library machinery.
+8. Separation of Applications Crash, Logging, StrictMode, and  ANRs concerns.
+   To be able to have a situation where malformed server data causes an app crash and the resulting stack trace results in server ops tracking down the error and fixing it requires separating out rest of the crash, logging, strictmode, and anr concerns.
+   I use certain libs/tool integrations that I allows me to separate these concerns out so that for example I can get certain slack bot actions for a malformed server data app crash as opposed to a different slack bot action for strictmode or ANR actions.
+9. ANR watching using a much fuller approach than the Google Play Store one.
+   The benefits is that my ANR watching is enabled during app development during debug builds and thus get the ANR notifications sooner in the development cycle.